dferry795/PTM-Analysis-Workflow/README.md

 # PTM-Analysis-Workflow
 April 2025
 Created by Darian Ferry, Eric Upton-Rowley, Tessa Bass, and Hailey (Johnson) Zimmerman.
+Mentored by Dr. Josh Anderson

 ## Introduction
 *This is the workflow for our 2025 Senior Bioinformatics Capstone project at Brigham Young University.
+This project is a collabortation with the Huntsman Cancer Institute.
 Below are detailed steps for reproducibility.*

 ## First: downloading data